The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

-The pre-image uniqueness and the modularity remain because of the transitivity of universe gadget reductions.
-The solution size function needs to take the two edges from $v^{in}$ over $v^{m}$ to $v^{out}$ into account for every vertex.
+The pre-image uniqueness and the modularity remain.
+The solutions on arcs $(u,v)$ and edges $\{u^{out}, v^{in}\}$ are one-to-one correspondent, while all edges $\{v^{in},v^m\}$ and $\{v^{m},v^{out}\}$ have to be in the solution.
+Thus, the solution properties still hold, while the solution size function needs to take the two edges from $v^{in}$ over $v^{m}$ to $v^{out}$ into account for every vertex.
 That is, the number of used edges in a solution of the variable is tripled.
-Furthermore, each clause needs three additional edges instead of one additional arc.
-At last, the number of edges for a variable removal gadget is $5$ instead of $1$.
 Overall, we get

 \end{proof}